marcguery/varif/README.md

 # Filters

+## Allele Sample Proportions (ASP)

+There are 2 cut-offs of minimal alternate ASP (minAltASP with `--ratio-alt`) and maximal reference ASP (maxRefASP with `--ratio-ref`) used by `varif` to determine if alleles are differentially distributed in a population.
+By default, minAltASP is equal to 0.8 and maxRefASP to 0.2.

+For each allele and for each sample, the ASP is calculated using the different allele read depths (ARD):

+***ASP*** = (*alternate ARD*) / (*all alternates ARD* + *reference ARD*)

+If the ASP is above minAltASP, the allele is considered a true mutation, while if the ASP is below maxRefASP, it is considered a true reference.
+When the ASP is between maxRefASP and minAltASP, the genotype cannot be called and the allele is mixed.

 ## Minimal depth

-The variant allele frequencies are calculated only if the sample allele depth (the sum of all the reads REF and ALTs) is equal or superior to the value provided with the option `--depth`, with a default value of 5.
+The ASPs are calculated only if the sample read depth (the sum of all the reads REF and ALTs) is equal or superior to the value provided with the option `--depth`, with a default value of 5.

-## Allele frequencies

-There are 2 cut-offs of minimal Alternate Allele Frequency (minAAF with `--ratio-alt`) and maximal Reference Allele Frequency (maxRAF with `--ratio-no-alt`) used by `varif` to determine if variants are differentially distributed in a population.
-By default, minAAF is equal to 0.8 and maxRAF to 0.2.

-For each variant at a chromosomal location and for each sample, the variant allele frequency (VAF) is calculated using the different allele depths (AD):

-***VAF*** = (*variant AD*) / (*other variants AD* + *reference AD*)

-If the VAF is above minAAF, the variant is considered a true variant, while if the VAF is below maxRAF, it is considered a true reference.
-When the VAF is between maxRAF and minAAF, the genotype cannot be called and the variant is mixed.

 ## <a name="groups"></a>Sample groups

-By default, samples are not grouped into subcategories which implies that a self-self comparison will be made to determine which variant is differentially distributed based on the presence of true variant samples and true reference samples.
-However, it is possible to separate samples into groups and look for variants differentially distributed between those groups by providing the option `--comparison` with one of the keywords *families*, *lineages* or *both*.
-Samples can be grouped either into families, or parental-offspring relationships according to the metadata from the PED file.
-Variant differential distribution will be compared in every combination of families and direct parent versus offspring.
-The relationship between the two groups is symmetrical, meaning that variants detected in either group are candidates for being considered differentially distributed.
+Samples groups are used to determine which allele is differentially distributed based on the presence of true mutated samples and true reference samples between two groups.
+It is possible to separate samples into groups and look for alleles differentially distributed between those groups by providing the option `--comparison` with one of the keywords *families*, *lineages*, *both* or *all* (the default).
+Samples can thus be grouped into families or parental-offspring relationships according to the metadata from the PED file.
+Allele differential distribution will be compared in every combination of families and/or direct parent versus offspring; or all-against-all (default).
+The relationship between the two groups is symmetrical, meaning that alleles present in either group are candidates for being considered differentially distributed.

-Groups with too many missing genotypes (because of insufficient depth or a mixed variant) can be filtered out with `--max-missing` (default 1) which discards variants if one group has more missing genotypes than the selected proportion.
+Groups with too many missing genotypes (because of insufficient depth or a mixed ASP) can be filtered out with `--max-missing` (default 1) which discards alleles if one group has more missing genotypes than the selected proportion.

-Group-specific variants can be selected with the option `--max-similarity` (default 1) by providing the maximal proportion of the number of mutated samples between the group with less mutated samples over the one with the most mutated samples.
+Group-specific alleles can be selected with the option `--max-similarity` (default 1) by providing the maximal proportion of the number of mutated samples between the group with less mutated samples over the one with the most mutated samples.

-Variants that are too rare can be filtered out by the option `--min-variants` (default 0) which will discard variants that are present in less than this proportion of the number of samples in both group.
+Alleles that are too rare can be filtered out by the option `--min-mutated` (default 0) which will discard alleles that are present in less than this proportion of the number of samples in both group.

-The combination of VAFs are used to classify variants that are:
+The combination of ASPs are used to classify alleles that are:

 - Differentially distributed between two groups:
-  At least one VAF of one group is a true reference (below or equal to maxRAF) and at least one VAF of the other group is a true variant (above or equal to minAAF).
+  At least one ASP of one group is a true reference (below or equal to maxRSP) and at least one ASP of the other group is a true mutation (above or equal to minVSP).
 - Fixed in the population:
-  All VAFs of the samples are above or equal to minAAF or below or equal to maxRAF.
-Either the option `--all-variants` or `--fixed` will show these variants.
+  All ASPs of the samples are above or equal to minVSP or below or equal to maxRSP.
+Either the option `--all-variants` or `--fixed` will show these alleles.
 - Not differentially distributed among samples, for all other cases.
-The option `--all-variants` will show these variants while the option `--best-variants` will omit them.
+The option `--all-variants` will show these alleles while the option `--best-variants` will omit them.
+Note that the whole variant (with all alternate alleles merged in a single line) will be saved in the VCF file even if only one allele is passing the filters.

 ## Specific regions

-By default, all genomic regions are shown with the option `--all-regions`.
-However, variants outside a gene (all of the reference bases are located outside of a gene or in an intron) can be removed from the output with the option `--gene-regions`.
+By default, all genomic regions are included with the option `--all-regions`.
+However, alleles outside a gene (all of the reference bases are located outside of a gene or in an intron) can be removed from the output with the option `--gene-regions`.

-## <a name="scores"></a>Variant scores
+## <a name="app"></a>Allele Population Proportions

-The variant score displayed at the Score column of the CSV file is made of four different percentages separated by a ':' corresponding respectively to:
+The Allele Population Proportions displayed at the Proportions column of the CSV file is made of four different percentages separated by a ':' corresponding respectively to:

-- the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the allele is a true variant
+- the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the allele is a true mutation
 - the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the allele is a true reference
-- the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the allele is a true variant
+- the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the allele is a true mutation
 - the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the allele is a true reference

-Note that when the `--comparison` option is not used, the third and fourth percentages are equal to the first and second.
+Note that when the `--comparison` option is set to *all*, the third and fourth percentages are equal to the first and second.

-As a result, fixed variant can either have the first and the third percentage equal to 0 (fixed reference in the population) or the second and the fourth equal to 0 (fixed variant in the population).
+As a result, fixed allele can either have the first and the third percentage equal to 0 (fixed reference in the population) or the second and the fourth equal to 0 (fixed allele in the population).

-Differentially distributed variants can either have the first and the fourth percentages different from 0, or the second and the third  percentages different from 0 (variant present in at least one sample from one group and absent from at least one sample from the other group).
+Differentially distributed alleles can either have the first and the fourth percentages different from 0, or the second and the third  percentages different from 0 (allele present in at least one sample from one group and absent from at least one sample from the other group).

-Percentages within each group do not add up to 100 when there are samples that could not be genotyped (because of insufficient depth or a mixed variant).
+Percentages within each group do not add up to 100 when there are samples that could not be genotyped (because of insufficient depth or a mixed allele).

 # Additional information